This post contains affiliate links. See our disclosure policy here.

 Alex’s Take: ⭐⭐⭐

 “This Tom Collins riff takes on an evergreen note with a simple syrup made with rosemary and pine needles.
-We used a food-grade pine tea mix, which is essentially untreated needles, to make ours, and while the pine flavor is fairly present in the syrup, I tend to find that it gets lost in most drinks we use it in; that said, Kendall can always detect it, so I honestly think it’s just me who can’t find its flavors in cocktails.
-While this drink was delightfully seasonal and honestly quite good, as good as the original even, it didn’t stand out to me as much of a showstopper.”—
+We used a food-grade pine tea mix, which is essentially untreated needles, to make ours, and while the pine flavor is fairly present in the syrup, I tend to find that it gets lost in most drinks we use it in; that said, Kendall can always detect it, so I honestly think it’s just me who can’t find its flavor in cocktails.
+While this drink was delightfully seasonal and honestly quite good, as good as the original even, it didn’t stand out to me as much of a showstopper.”

 Kendall’s Take: ⭐⭐⭐